-The order ensures that the victim and friends or family members will not be contacted by the defendant.
+The order ensures that the defendant will not contact the victim, friends, or family.
 The defendant is also not able to go to the home or workplace of the individual victim or the victim’s family.

 A TRO is the most common form of restraining order provided in New Jersey.
-It is ordered to ensure that the victim of domestic abuse receives the protection that they need.
-If the police respond to a domestic violence call and observe physical marks on the victim, they will arrest the defendant and a TRO may be issued.
+It is ordered to ensure that the domestic abuse victim receives the protection they need.
+If the police respond to a domestic violence call and observe physical marks on the victim, they will arrest the defendant, and a TRO may be issued.

-A TRO can be requested with the Domestic Violence Unit of the Family Division which is located at the County Courthouse.
+A TRO can be requested with the Domestic Violence Unit of the Family Division located at the County Courthouse.
 Alternatively, it is possible to request a TRO at the local police department.
-If you are filing locally it is important to ensure that you make your complaint at the police department in the area you reside.
+If you are filing locally, it is essential to ensure that you make your complaint at the police department in the area you reside.

 Once a complaint has been filed, the police will contact a Judge.
 The Judge will hear the request and may issue a TRO over the phone or in person.
 Criminal charges may also be filed against the defendant.

 Law enforcement officers will then serve the defendant with the TRO.
-This will include details on the final hearing which will take place 10 days after the TRO was issued.
+This will include details on the final hearing, which will occur 10 days after the TRO is issued.
 Any firearms the defendant has in his/her possession will also be seized at this time.

-If the defendant and victim live together, the defendant will be required to leave while the TRO is in effect.
+If the defendant and victim live together, the defendant must leave while the TRO is in effect.
 This is true regardless of whether the defendant owns the property or was the first person to live there.

-A Judge can either extend, remove or replace the TRO with a final restraining order.
+A Judge can extend, remove, or replace the TRO with a final restraining order.